 |2nd Annual BLUE SHOOT is scheduled for Saturday, May 31st at Split Rail Sporting Clays in Claysville, PA.

-Click HERE for Information pamphlet
+Click HERE for registration pamphlet

-Click HERE for Advertising Info
+Click HERE for advertising info

 The 2014 Blue Shoot is now officially scheduled and we are now accepting sign sponsors and advertisers.
 Our Junior Warden, Brother Eugene A. Kelly is once again coordinating the event which will raise money for our Masonic Charities.
 This year we are looking for a much larger participation from Brethren and the public.
 The event will start with registration at 9:00 - 9:45 AM with a shotgun start at 10:00.
 Trophies will be given for the Top Shooter and High overall team.
 Following the Shoot there will be a delicious steak dinner served.
 Registration is $75 per shooter and includes course, dinner and donation.
 Sign sponsorship is $50.00 per sign.
 Click on the links above to advertise your business or to register for the shoot.